vtexdocs/help-center-content/docs/announcements/en/get-more-agility-managing-your-orders-events-with-feed-v3.md

 author: 6AcGyun1hSWewU8YcaQiO
 slug: get-more-agility-managing-your-orders-events-with-feed-v3
 legacySlug: get-more-agility-managing-your-orders-events-with-feed-v3
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Through its new features, Feed v3 enables more effective management of your feed's records.
+announcementSynopsisEN: 'Through its new features, Feed v3 enables more effective management of your feed's records.'
 ---

 Given the latest version demands, Feed v3 new features ensure better operating performance for your store.
 By introducing filters into your requests and a waiting time for an event display in your feed, the new version enables fast and easy control of your feed's records.